algolia/autocomplete/packages/website/docs/getting-started.md

   // ...
 }
 ```
-Now give it a try: navigate to one of the items using your keyboard and hitting <kbd>Enter</kbd>.
+Now give it a try: navigate to one of the items using your keyboard and hit <kbd>Enter</kbd>.
+This brings you to the product detail page on [bestbuy.com](https://www.bestbuy.com/).

 <AutocompleteExample
   getSources={({ query }) => {